Early Keyboard Cloths

 Early Keyboard Cloth

 The green Early Keyboard Cloth is now recognised as the most appropriate replacement cloth not only for early pianos but for many other early keyboard instruments such as harpsichords, spinets and clavichords.
 It is used by makers and restorers in the UK, Europe, United States and many other countries.
-It is approximately 2.0mm thick.
+There is a 1.5mm cloth that is the standard keyboard cloth for late 18th and early 19th century pianos and a 2.5mm cloth for later pianos and and many other early keyboard instruments.
+It is a popular choice with harpsichord makers.
 When used in early pianos, it is suitable for the back-touch, balance rail, front rail and hammer rail.

 Hitch-pin worsted bearing cloth (Broadwood type)

 This cloth has been made for the replacement of the hitch-pin bearing cloth used in square pianos by Broadwood and some other makers.
 It has a worsted weave and is in cochineal red similar to the original cloth.